-This presented a challenge in that in order to create individual video environments for this type of content, an Origin and Edge instance had to be created as needed.
-ClearScale’s goal was to leverage Java to instantiate the Origin/Edge instance, then pair it with the streaming content being created for delivery to the end user as required.
+This presented a challenge.
+In order to create individual video environments for this type of content, an Origin and Edge instance had to be created as needed.
+ClearScale’s goal was to leverage Java to instantiate the Origin and Edge instance, then pair it with the streaming content being created for delivery to the end user as required.

 In order to store the data in AWS, S3 buckets were configured for the client.
 ClearScale set about configuring the Wowza servers to house the streaming engine and for transcoding the instances as well as the Edge servers that could be used to instantiate an individual video environment for viewers as needed.
 The footprint of these servers had to be minimal to save on operational costs as well as streamline latency.

 ClearScale then used Java libraries to create API wrappers that would be used to integrate to the client’s administrative portal for instance configuration management.
 These instances were utilized for smooth streaming content delivery to end users.
 The functionality in question needed to address situations where the end user could cancel a stream and start or stop a recording.

 We created an additional wrapper that leveraged AWS CloudFormation technologies to automate the creation and removal of individual video environments.
 This wrapper was integrated directly with the API so that as endpoints were called for specific behaviors, the CloudFormation automation would activate and execute the necessary commands to instantiate a video environment or cancel it out as needed.